mouseless/baked/docs/layers/domain.md

 ### `DomainModelBuilderOptions`

-This target exposes options for configuring built-in `DomainModelBuilder` and is provided in `BuildConfiguration` phase.
+This target exposes options for configuring built-in `DomainModelBuilder` and is provided in `AddDomainTypes` phase.
 To configure it in a feature;

 ```csharp
 configurator.ConfigureDomainBuilderOptions(options =>